json-schema-org/json-schema-org.github.io/work-in-progress/WIP-json-schema-release-notes.md

 layout: page
 ---

 For the vast majority of schema authors, we hope that these changes are minimally disruptive.

-The most likely to be frustrating is `format`, which we decided was acceptable as many schema authors are already extremely frustrated by its inconsistent behavior.
+The most likely to be frustrating is that `format` is no longer treated as a validation assertion _by default_ (although it is still possible for an application or user to configure a validator to treat it as one).
+We decided this was acceptable because many schema authors are already extremely frustrated by its inconsistent behavior.

 For implementors, there is a lot more to consider, and further guidance on implementation topics will be forthcoming.